Combination and summary of ATLAS dark matter searches interpreted in a 2HDM with a pseudo-scalar mediator using 139 fb$^{-1}$ of $\sqrt{s} = 13$ TeV $pp$ collision data: Conclusion

 A broad variety of searches for new phenomena performed by the ATLAS Collaboration are summarised and interpreted in the context of a common LHC dark matter benchmark model, namely a Two-Higgs-Doublet-Model with an additional pseudo-scalar mediator $a$ (2HDM+$a$), which couples the dark matter particles to the Standard Model.
 This model predicts a rich phenomenology of processes resulting in a diverse range of final-state signatures.
 The searches presented provide sensitivity across a wide range of the model parameter space.

 The results are based on up to 139~fb$^{-1}$ of proton-proton collision data at a centre-of-mass energy of $\sqrt{s}=13$~\TeV collected by the ATLAS detector at the LHC in the years 2015--2018, and are in agreement with the Standard Model predictions.
 Therefore, the results are translated into exclusion limits on the \thdma for a wide selection of representative benchmark scenarios.
 These include previously explored benchmark scenarios based on the recommendations of the LHC Dark Matter Working Group as well as several new benchmark scenarios that provide further insights into the rich collider phenomenology of the 2HDM+$a$.
 All benchmark scenarios rely on the simplifying assumption that the additional Higgs bosons of the 2HDM are mass degenerate ($m_A=m_H=m_{H^{\pm}}$).
+The exploration of additional benchmark scenarios in which this assumption is relaxed is left to future publications.

+Masses of the pseudo-scalar mediator $a$ are excluded up to 560~\GeV for $m_A=m_H=m_{H^{\pm}}=1.2$~\TeV, $\sin\theta=0.35$, and $\tan\beta=1.0$.
+Values of \ma up to 640~GeV are excluded for $m_A=m_H=m_{H^{\pm}}=2.0$~\TeV, $\sint=0.7$, and $\tanb=1.0$.
+The \monozll\ and \monohbb\ searches are the most sensitive analyses in this region of large heavy Higgs boson masses ($m_A=m_H=m_{H^{\pm}}$).
+These results mark a significant improvement compared to previous results based on only 36~fb$^{-1}$ of proton-proton collision data at the same centre-of-mass energy, for which the maximum exclusion reach in $m_a$ was up to 340~\GeV for $m_A=m_H=m_{H^{\pm}}=1.0$~\TeV, $\sin\theta=0.35$, and $\tan\beta=1.0$.
+These improvements are not only due to the larger amount of data used in this publication but various improvements in the analysis strategies of the individual searches as well as the statistical combination of the most sensitive individual results.